Back up and restore operating system with Norton Ghost

 Choose From Image in Norton Ghost

-Choose backup file to restore.
+Choose the backup file to restore.

 Select backup file to restore